embeddeddevroom/fosdem-2025/cfp-announcement.md

 -----------------------------------------------------------

 Please submit proposals no later than the 1st of December.
-Please note that this year submission deadline is mandated by the FOSDEM orgs and we may not be able to accommodate any latecomers.
+Please note that this year the submission deadline is mandated by the FOSDEM orgs and we may not be able to accommodate any latecomers.

 Please use the following URL to submit your talk to FOSDEM 2025: